csinva/csinva.github.io/_notes/ai/possible_minds.md

 # 7 - the unity of intelligence (frank wilczek)

+- can an ai be conscious/creative/evil?
 - mind is emergent property of matter $\implies$ all intelligence is machine intelligence
-- david hume: 'reason is, and outght only to be, the slave of the passions'
+- david hume: 'reason is, and ought only to be, the slave of the passions'
 - no sharp divide between natural and artificial intelligence: seem to work on the same physics
 - intelligence seems to be an emergent behavior
 - key differences between brains and computers: brains can self-repair, have higher connectivity, but lower efficiency overall
 - most profound advantage of brain: connectivity and interactive development
 - ais will be good at exploring
+- defining general intelligence - maybe using language?
+- earth's environment not great for ais
+- ai could control world w/ just info, not just physical means
+- affective economy - sale of emotions (like talking to starbucks barista)
+- people seem to like to live in human world
+  - ex. work in cafes, libraries, etc.
+- future life institute - funded by elon...maybe just trying to make money

 # 8 - lets aspire to more than making ourselves obsolete (max tegmark)

 - sometimes listed as scaremonger
 - maybe consciousness could be much more hype - like waking up from being drowsy
-- survey of AI experts said 50% chance of general ai surpassing human by 2040-2050
+- survey of AI experts said 50% chance of general ai surpassing human intelligence by 2040-2050
 - finding purpose if we aren't needed for anything?
 - importance of keeping ai beneficial
 - possible AIs will replace all jobs
 - curiosity is dangerous
 - 3 reasons ai danger is downplayed
     1. people downplay danger because it makes their research seem good - "It is difficult to get a man to understand something, when his salary depends on his not understanding it" - Upton Sinclair
-    - **luddite** - person opposoed to new technology or ways of working
-        - stems from secret organization of english textile workers who protested
+    	- **luddite** - person opposoed to new technology or ways of working - stems from secret organization of english textile workers who protested
     2. it's an abstract threat
     3. it feels hopeless to think about
 - AI safety research must precede AI developments
 - the real risk with AGI isn't malice but competence
 - intelligence = ability to accomplish complex goals
+- how good are people at predicting the future of technology?
+- joseph weizenbbam wrote psychotherapist bot that was pretty bad but scared him

 # 9 - dissident messages (jaan taliin)
 - voices that stand up slowly end up convincing people